 The Checkout tab of the Checkout and Self-Service Account Management configuration allows you to decide on what features you want to be offered to customers when they're checking out a subscription.
 Likewise, you have creative control over the content displayed in some of our screens.
-There is also the option to set up an exit intent discount, which will be offered to any customer that tries to leave without checking out a subscription.

 You can customize the functionality of the checkout flow by deciding what features you want available to your customers.

 Features you can include and exclude during checkout:

 - Progress indicator - this sits at the bottom of the screen and gives your customer an indication of how far through the checkout journey they are.
 Displayed in its collapsed state, this will only open if their cursor scrolls over it, showing the step the customer is currently on

 - Shopping cart - after a customer has chosen their product, plan and cycle we put their choices into a summary cart so that they can see and tweak their subscription before checking it out.
 This is really useful for complex plans, or subscriptions that offer a lot of add-ons and allowances as these will also be displayed in the summary cart

 - Card logos - supported cards are not automatically shown to your customer by your chosen payment gateway.
 You'll need to tell us which cards are supported by your gateway and which logos to show to your customers

 - How was this calculated? - due to the chosen pro-ration rules, a customer's first payment might not be consistent with the rest of their regular subscription payments.
 With this feature, we'll provide an explanation of the customer's first payment and let them know what their regular subscription payment will be

 - Apply coupons - if you're planning on offering discounts to your customers, you'll need this feature on so that they can apply a coupon to their subscription

 - Wix compatibility mode - this feature hides our 'Close' button and disables the customer's ability to continue to another page after their subscription is confirmed